 Factbox: These U.S. election deniers want to run the 2024 elections in battleground states

-Should they defeat their Democratic opponents in the Nov.
-8 vote, these election deniers will be in charge of elections and vote counts in the swing states of Arizona, Michigan and Nevada during the 2024 White House contest.
+Should they defeat their Democratic opponents in Tuesday's vote, these election deniers will be in charge of elections and vote counts in the swing states of Arizona, Michigan and Nevada during the 2024 White House contest.

 Democratic President Joe Biden narrowly won all three states in 2020.